PiotrZielonka/infinityshopping-microservices-consul-product-concept/README.md

 To make sure you are running with the correct setup:

-1. Start Docker (required for some JHipster containers, like Keycloak or registry).
+1. Start Docker (required for some JHipster containers).
 2. **Delete any PostgreSQL Docker containers** after startup.

     * This avoids conflict since **local DB connection is used** (not Docker).